nextauthjs/docs/docs/getting-started/upgrade-to-v4.md

 1.3.
 The `typeorm-legacy` adapter will stay as-is for the time being, however we do aim to migrate this to individual lighter weight adapters for each database type in the future, or switch out `typeorm`.

+1.4 MongoDB has been moved to its own adapter under `@next-auth/mongodb-adapter`.
+See the [MongoDB Adapter docs](/adapters/mongodb).

 Introduced in https://github.com/nextauthjs/next-auth/releases/tag/v4.0.0-next.8 and https://github.com/nextauthjs/next-auth/pull/2361

 #### 1.4 Adapter API